roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-07 ****** bysadkins116© "Put the plug in and leave it there until I tell you to remove it.
+"Put the plug in and leave it there until I tell you to remove it.
 If you need to go to the bathroom first go ahead, but only wear a tee shirt.
 I also want you to wear this choker to remind you that you belong to me."
 She then leaned over and released her hands.

  Cindy grabbed the items, picked up a tee shirt, slipped it on and walked out the door.
 She had a tingle down below and her cunt was once again wet.
 She had never been this aroused for so long before in her life.

+===

- ****** Teacher Teacher Ch.
-08 ****** bysadkins116© Dawn rode in the backseat with the twins in front.
+Dawn rode in the backseat with the twins in front.
 Her coat was open and all she could see was the word SLUT emblazoned just about her cunt.
 As soon as the school was out of sight her mind went back to the slave mode.
 Her arousal was climbing, and her hand was drifting down to where her legs met.
 She smiled as her fingers found her clit and began to lightly massage it.
 She looked at her mistress driving and wondered what adventures she was planning for her.

  Susanna looked in the mirror at her slave sitting in the backseat; her coat wide open and her hand between her legs.
 "You better not cum slut."